ugackMiner53/PropHunt/README.md

 Although the mod *may* work on official servers, it is highly discouraged to do so, and will likely get you banned.
 Instead, try to add [MiniRegionInstall](https://github.com/miniduikboot/Mini.RegionInstall) you can see in their github repo.

 ## Compatability
-Prop Hunt is fully compatible with [Submerged] (https://github.com/SubmergedAmongUs/Submerged)!
+Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!

 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.